kmanc/unifi_network_setup/README.md

 - Wireguard VLAN can talk to VLAN4, which can communicate back when the Wireguard VLAN starts the conversation

-# Proposed future state in a picture
+# Proposed future state in a picture (currently outdated, will update)

 ![](images/proposed_network_diagram.png)